Implementing arbitrary quantum operations via quantum walks on a cycle graph: Universality and complexity of DTQW-based neural network

+where $a,b,c,d$ are four matrix elements of $\hat{U}$.
+Comparing this operator $\hat{V}$ with the general form of two-level operators in Eq.~(\ref{eq:2-level V}), we can find that $c_0 = c_1 = 1$, $x_0 = 3$ and $x_1 = 4$.
+By substituting $c_0, c_1, x_0, x_1$ in Eqs.(\ref{eq:sub1}) and (\ref{eq:sub2}) with their respective values, we get where $\hat\sigma_x$ is the Pauli $x$ matrix.
+By choosing the single-site coin operators $\hat{c}_x^{(t)}$ according to Eq.(\ref{eq:ccu}), we can realize the unitary operator $\hat{V}$ with an eight-step DTQW on a cycle with four sites.

+For the most general two-level unitary operators $\hat{V}$, the calculation is essentially the same as the above example, i.e., find the values of $c_0, c_1, x_0, x_1$ by comparing $\hat{V}$ with Eq.~(\ref{eq:2-level V}) and then substitute them in Eqs.~(\ref{eq:sub11}) and (\ref{eq:sub22}) if $c_0 = c_1$ or Eqs.~(\ref{eq:sub1}) and (\ref{eq:sub2}) if otherwise.
+For unitary operators $\hat{V}$ which are not two-level, we decompose them into a product of two-level unitary operators $\hat{V} = \hat{u}_m, \dots, \hat{u}_2 \hat{u}_1$ \cite{Nielsen2007Quantum}.
+By combining the DTQWs for $\hat{u}_i$ one after one, we can realize $\hat{V}$ with the final combined DTQW.
+As an example, the calculation to implement the Fourier transformation is provided in Appendix~\ref{app:fourier}.

-However, it is never wise to implement a unitary operation with the construction in the proof of Theorem~\ref{thm:universality} since it involves numerous steps of the walk, i.e. layers of our DTQW-QNN.
-Instead, we provide in Appendix~\ref{app:total effect} a further optimized scheme for implementations, with which we prove that our DTQW-QNN requires no more than $2n^2-2n+1$ layers in order for it to be universal, where $n$ is the number of sites in the cycle.
-It is unknown whether the number of layers can be further reduced while keeping the DTQW-QNN universal, but a lower bound is $n$ straightforwardly from the proof of Theorem~\ref{thm:universality}.
+Implementing a unitary operation with the construction in the proof of Theorem~\ref{thm:universality} as above involves numerous steps of the walk.
+To reduce the number of steps, we provide in Appendix~\ref{app:optim} a further optimized scheme for implementations.
+With this scheme, no more than $2n^2-2n+1$ steps of walk is needed for the DTQW-QNN to be universal, where $n$ is the number of sites in the cycle.